Gary Ware shares the story of how he came to be the founder of Breakthrough Play on this week’s episode of the Changed Podcast

 Click HERE to learn more about Gary’s work at Breakthrough Play.

-And if you prefer video to audio, the slightly longer, and way less edited version of our conversation lives on YouTube along with the longer and less edited versions of all The Changed Podcast episodes.
+And if you prefer video to audio, the slightly longer, and way less edited version of our conversation lives on our Patreon page along with the longer and less edited versions of all The Changed Podcast episodes.